-We understand the many difficult choices your Subcommittee faces in constructing its FY 2020 bill, but we believe that strong federal investments in the humanities are crucial for preserving America's place as a world leader in education and innovation as well as provide our nation's citizenry and workforce with the foundation necessary to tackle the challenges of today's globalized world.
+We understand the many difficult choices your Subcommittee faces in constructing its FY 2021 bill, but we believe that strong federal investments in the humanities are crucial for preserving America's place as a world leader in education and innovation as well as provide our nation's citizenry and workforce with the foundation necessary to tackle the challenges of today's globalized world.
+As billions of dollars are rightfully invested in research, education, science, and technology, we must continue to prioritize robust federal investment in the humanities.
 We appreciate your past support of NEH and strongly urge your support for this request.

 Sincerely,

+DAVID E. PRICE STEVE STIVERS

-DAVID PRICE Chair, Humanities Caucus
+Co-Chair Congressional Humanities Caucus Co-Chair Congressional Humanities Caucus